How HIPAA Compliance Assists the Organizations

 In conclusion, complying with HIPAA is important for protecting patients.
 It helps to ensure that their PHI is kept private, accurate, and only used for authorized purposes.
 Complying with HIPAA can also help protect patients from identity theft.

-4. The penalties for non-compliance with HIPAA
+The Penalties for Non-Compliance with HIPAA

 The Health Insurance Portability and Accountability Act (HIPAA) is a federal law that requires covered entities to maintain the privacy and security of protected health information (PHI).
 Covered entities include healthcare providers, health plans, and clearinghouses.